blbadger/blbadger.github.io/dev-genetic-problem.md

-## The developmental genetic problem
+## The genetic information problem

 ### Background